Roche sticks to price in extended Illumina offer

-ZURICH Roche ROG.VX extended its $5.7 billion hostile cash bid for U.S. gene decoder Illumina (ILMN.O) on Monday, showing the Swiss drugmaker's willingness to play a waiting game, an M&A strategy that has paid off in the past.
+ZURICH Roche ROG.VX extended its $5.7 billion (3.5 billion pound) hostile cash bid for U.S. gene decoder Illumina (ILMN.O) on Monday, showing the Swiss drugmaker's willingness to play a waiting game, an M&A strategy that has paid off in the past.

 But analysts say Roche, which has been successful with previous hostile deals, will ultimately have to raise its $44.50 per share bid to win Illumina, whose shares closed at $51.22 on Friday.

-Illumina has already adopted a "poison pill" defense strategy for Roche's unsolicited bid, and has advised shareholders not to tender any of their shares on the grounds the price was too low.
+Illumina has already adopted a "poison pill" defence strategy for Roche's unsolicited bid, and has advised shareholders not to tender any of their shares on the grounds the price was too low.

 "The extension by Roche was expected," Illumina said.
 "An extremely low number of shares have been tendered, consistent with our view - and that of our stockholders - that Roche's offer does not reflect Illumina's unique leadership position, business performance and future prospects."